uvest/NetComp2/README.md

 NetComp is a Python library implementing various algorithms for comparison of networks.
 A network is a collection of nodes and edges, also known as a graph.

 THIS IS A FORK FROM THE [ORIGINAL NETCOMP](https://github.com/peterewills/NetComp) REPOSITORY BY PETER WILLS.
-THIS FORK SIMPLY UPDATED THE API TO BE COMPATIBLE WITH networkx >= 3.
+THIS FORK SIMPLY UPDATED THE API TO BE COMPATIBLE WITH networkx >= 3.<br>
+Credit for this work to Peter Wills.

 ## Installation